Life Sciences & Medicine

 This module is for all health professionals working on the shop floor.
 Improve your clinical knowledge and strengthen multi-disciplinary team working.

 Geographical location: United Kingdom.
-Overseas are accepted, but will be required to attend the in-person events on 19th and 20th January; and 28th and 29th March.
+Overseas are accepted, but will be required to attend the in-person events on the 23rd and 24th January; and 28th and 29th March.

 "I found the obstetric medicine course to provide an intellectually stimulating forum that encouraged discussion across multiple specialties.
 It was both engaging and enjoyable to work with clinicians from other hospitals and areas of expertise, learning from each others experience.
 What was most special however was the passion and drive of the group to make care in maternity services safer and better.
 This was especially evident in our leaders that included world renowned academics whom we had the privilege to learn from.
 A well-structured, holistic and thought-provoking course that challenges us to question our current beliefs and practices and make us better clinicians."
 Vicki Lashmar, Alumni, Internal medicine trainee.